rtmigo/neatest_py/README.md

 # Why

 Testing should be simple.
-One line command.
+One-line command.
 A really short line.

 `python -m unittest discover ...` is too long.